hviana/Upload-middleware-for-Oak-Deno-framework/README.md

 <b>maxSizeBytes</b>: optional, max total size in bytes for all files in form, default unlimited - Number.MAX_SAFE_INTEGER,

+<b>maxFileSizeBytes</b>: optional, max size in bytes for each file in form, default unlimited - Number.MAX_SAFE_INTEGER,

 <b>useCurrentDir</b>: optional, if true the path is relative to current Deno working directory, default true

 <b>)</b>, next middlewares ...